redwoodjs/redwood/docs/docs/database-seeds.md

 * Data to run tests against
 * Randomized data

+## Best Practices

-If at all possible, seed data should be idempotent: you should be able to execute the seed script against your database at any time and end up with the seed data properly populated in the database.
+Ideally seed data should be idempotent: you can execute the seed script against your database at any time and end up with the seed data properly populated in the database.
 It should not result in wiping out existing records or creating duplicates of any seeded data that is already present.

+Making your seeds idempotent requires more code than just a straight `createMany()`.
+The code examples below use the safest idempotent strategy by having an `upsert` check if a record with the same unique identifier already exists, and if so just update it, if not then create it.
+But, this technique requires a separate SQL statement for each member of your data array and is less performant than `createMany()`.

+You could also do a check if *any* data exists in the database first, and if not, create the records with `createMany()`.
+However, this means that any existing seed data that may have been modified will remain, and would not be updated to match what you expect in your seed.

+When in doubt, `upsert`!

 ## When seeds run